Potential Separation of Interconnect Wires (2005)

 - Physicians should continue routine follow-up in accordance with standard practice for those patients who are not pacemaker dependent.

-Four hundred seventy-four(474) of the Sigma devices (1.1%) were returned with information indicating a problem with the patient’s pacing system prior to explant.
-The remaining 365 Sigma devices (0.90%) were returned with no information indicating a potential malfunction while implanted or with insufficient information to determine the state of the device at explant.
+Four hundred eighty-five(485) of the Sigma devices (1.2%) were returned with information indicating a problem with the patient’s pacing system prior to explant.
+The remaining 366 Sigma devices (0.91%) were returned with no information indicating a potential malfunction while implanted or with insufficient information to determine the state of the device at explant.
 Lacking definite information indicating proper operation until explant, these remaining devices are conservatively categorized as having experienced interconnect wire separation while implanted.

 Our original modeling predicted a failure rate from 0.17% to 0.30% over the remaining lifetime of these pacemakers.
 However, as of May 2009 updated modeling now predicts a failure rate of 3.9% over the remaining device life of those devices still in service at that time.

-Out of the initial advisory population of 40,000 worldwide, approximately 4,000 remain implanted.
-Approximately 900 of these are in the United States.
+Out of the initial advisory population of 40,000 worldwide, less than 200 remain active worldwide.

 |Initial Affected Population||Number of Confirmed Advisory Related Events||Estimated Remaining Active Population||Current Malfunction Rate (confirmed malfunctions over total population)||Predicted Malfunction Rate Over the Remaining Life of the Devices Still Implanted|